Published: November 15, 2020 (upd.)

 SPR has officially replaced anti-malaria drug HCQ with anti-parasite drug ivermectin in its covid-19 prophylaxis and early treatment protocol recommended to doctors and authorities.

-Ivermectin was already listed as an ‘additional component’ of the SPR protocol, but recent controlled randomized trials and large observational studies have confirmed a superior performance, showing covid mortality reductions of up to 90% even in severe cases.
+Ivermectin was already listed as an ‘additional component’ of the SPR protocol, but recent controlled randomized trials and large observational studies have confirmed a superior performance, showing significant covid mortality reductions even in severe cases.

 For more in-depth data on ivermectin, doctors and health authorities are asked to study the comprehensive information provided by the US Front-Line Covid-19 Critical Care Alliance (FLCCC), who consider ivermectin “a potential global solution to the covid-19 pandemic”.